 Figure Legends

 FIGURE 1: The ecologically realistic heat stress experiment: from mean temperatures of the warmer months in natura to a pre-bleaching physiological state.
-The arrows represent points at which nubbins were collected for analyzing the microbial composition and the transcriptomic response of the host.
+Nubbins were collected at each time point and arrows represent points at which nubbins were chosen for analyzing the microbial composition and the transcriptomic response of the host.

 FIGURE 2: Principal coordinate analysis plot for Bray-Curtis distances of the bacterial composition of each colony in each experimental condition.
-Different colors represent different colonies, the circles represent the in situ conditions, the triangles represent the control conditions, and the squares represent the stress conditions.
+Different colors represent different colonies, the stars represent the in situ conditions, the open circles represent the control conditions, and the squares represent the stress conditions.

-FIGURE 3: Composition of the Symbiodiniumcommunity in each colony in situ and in controlled and stressful experimental conditions.
+FIGURE 3: Composition of the Symbiodiniaceae community in each colony in situ and in controlled and stressful experimental conditions.

-FIGURE 4: Hierarchical clustering analyses performed using DESeq2 rlog-normalized RNA-seq data for the 36 transcriptomes: two conditions (control and heat stress); three replicates per condition for each colony; three3 colonies per locality; and two localities [Oman (Om, i.e. thermotolerant) and New Caledonia (NC; thermosensitive)].
+FIGURE 4: Hierarchical clustering analyses performed using DESeq2 rlog-normalized RNA-seq data for the 36 transcriptomes: two conditions (control and heat stress); three replicates per condition for each colony; three colonies per locality; and two localities [Oman (Om) and New Caledonia (NC)].
 The color (from white to dark blue) indicates the distance metric used for clustering (dark blue corresponds to the maximum correlation values).

-FIGURE 5: Heatmap for significant differential gene expression in at least one comparison.
+FIGURE 5: Heatmap and clustering of significantly differentially expressed genes between the control and the heat stress condition for colonies from each locality.
 Each gene is represented by a line.

 FIGURE 6: Scatterplot of the log2-fold changes in gene expression in response to heat stress in the Om colonies (y-axis) vs. the NC colonies (x-axis) for the 848 genes that were over-expressed (498 genes) or under-expressed (350 genes) in colonies from both localities.
 The line represents the y=x line depicting similar responses between colonies.

 FIGURE 7: Colony level gene expression variation in response to heat stress, based on DAPC analysis.
-The x axis is the first discriminant function of the DAPC along which the overall gene expression difference between colonies at both experimental conditions (stress and control) and from both localities (NC and Om) was maximized.
+The x-axis is the first discriminant function of the DAPC along which the overall gene expression difference between colonies at both experimental conditions (stress and control) and from both localities (NC and Om) was maximized.
 This indicates the degree of similarity between the transcriptomes.
 The density plots obtained for NC and Om colonies are represented in blue and green, respectively.
 Dark and light density plots correspond to samples from the control and stress experimental conditions.
 The arrows above the density plots represent the direction of the mean change in the gene expression profiles.

 FIGURE 8: Summary of the GO enrichment analysis following REVIGO synthesis.
 Each enriched biological process is represented by a bar proportional to the log10(FDR).
 The colors correspond to the three categories of genes (common: black; Om-specific: grey; NC-specific: white) that were over-expressed (left panel) or under-expressed (right panel).

-Additional files
+Supplementary files

+Supplementary Figure S1: Experimental setup.
+Four tanks were used for each locality, 3 tanks containing the sampled colonies (one replicate per timepoint and per tank) and one additional tank as a control of coral health at the control temperature during the experiment.

+Supplementary Table S2: Haplotype analysis of the six sampled colonies with microsatellite genotyping for the colonies from New Caledonia.

-Additional Figure 1.
-Bacterial class composition (for the 24 most abundant) within each replicate for the Om and NC colonies, the three colonies of each locality, and three experimental conditions per colony.
+Supplementary Figure S3: Bacterial class composition (for the 24 most abundant) within each replicate for the Om and NC colonies, the three colonies of each locality, and three experimental conditions per colony.
 In situ (dark arrows); control temperature (green arrows); stress temperature (red arrows).

-AdditionalTable 2: ANOVA results for alpha diversity (Shannon index) and beta diversity (Bray-Curtis distance) between localities, colonies, or experimental conditions.
+Supplementary Table S4: ANOVA results for alpha diversity (Shannon index) and beta diversity (Bray-Curtis distance) between localities, colonies, or experimental conditions.